christofhunte/openemr-install-config-lifecycle/README.md

 <img src="https://i.imgur.com/jGN6kd4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3. I ran a ping in PowerShell using the private IP Address for the virtual machine just test the connectivity of the network.
+3. I ran a ping in PowerShell using the private IP Address for the virtual machine just to test the connectivity of the network.
 </p>
 <br />